First-home buyers

 If your rate hasn't been reviewed in two years, you're almost certainly paying a loyalty tax.
 Quick health-check, honest answer on whether it's worth moving.

-Twenty years in senior data and analytics roles at Citigroup, UBS, the Royal Bank of Scotland, and later Commonwealth Bank in Sydney.
+Twenty-plus years across analytics, strategy, digital banking, and product leadership at some of the world's largest investment banks — and later Commonwealth Bank in Sydney.
 I've sat in the rooms where credit policy gets written, and seen exactly how banks decide who's a good risk and who isn't.

 That insider view is the real value.
 Most rejection letters aren't "you can't afford this" — they're "you applied to the wrong lender for your situation."
 Knowing the difference is most of the job.